jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## The Rulebook

 The rulebook is what governs everyday life.
 Since entering the Internet Age, our rulebook has kept growing.
-Government regulations have shot up, political correctness is enforced on campus and boardrooms, office workers have to get absurd certifications.
+Government regulations have shot up, political correctness is spreading, office workers toil to get absurd certifications.
 And think of this, business lobbyists didn't even exist in 1969, now many people think they run our governments.

 Our rulebook is enormous, and you're probably used to it being over your head.
 We've all signed loan contracts, terms of service, credit card agreements without reading them.
 We live under so many by-laws, regulations, and laws nobody knows how many.
-We also buy products filled with so many copyrights, trademarks, patents that it's hard to understand how much of our stuff we own.
+We buy products filled with so many copyrights, trademarks, patents that it's hard to understand how much of our stuff we own.
 We live under the jurisdiction of a massive rulebook.
-But big isn't always bad; it is, only when the size is used against us.
+But big isn't always bad; it is, when the size is used against us.

 ![old philosophy in a new world](/img\diagrams\GWRegStudies-PagesPublishedinFederalRegister-6.12.19.png) _Federal government regulations.
 An example of our rulebook's growth_